 Most hip replacement dressing aids are readily available and affordable but the quality does vary.
 So I would recommend splashing out a bit more on the ones you're likely to use long term and get the cheaper version of the ones you'll only need for a few days or weeks.

 We have a shop front on Amazon which lists recommended items at competitive prices.

 On this page we'll be looking at: -

 This nifty aid helps you get dressed and undressed.

-For hip patients these are particularly useful to help you dress the lower half of your body, which would normally involve bending down and breaking the rule of 90.As you will read elsewhere I recommend wearing lose fitting clothes such as joggers during the first few weeks of recovery.Dressing sticks are made to a pretty simple and standard design and consist of a combined hook and pusher.
+For hip patients, these are particularly useful to help you dress the lower half of your body, which would normally involve bending down and breaking the rule of 90.
+They are also invaluable for people who have difficulty dressing the upper part of the body.

 Imagine the scene: - you're sitting down, you've pulled your trousers up and now need to stand up to fasten them.
 The problem is, particularly if you need to use your hands to stand up, that your trousers will slip down again before you've got your balance and done them up.
 In turn this means you'll need to bend down to retrieve them - risking a dislocation

-Two clips attach to the trousers and you hold the other end or pin it to any clothes you are wearing on your upper body.
-When you stand up, hey presto, the trousers stay in place.
+Two clips attach to the trousers, one on each side, and the thrid is pinned to the clothes on your upper body.
+That means when you stand up the trousers stay in place.